micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-16-rashi_en.md

 ### passuk 5

 ### passuk 6
-<b>He said, "Surely, before Adonoy is His annointed."</b> He said to himself, 'Surely, it is true that this one is fitting for the kingship.'
+<b>He said, "Surely, before Hachem is His annointed."</b> He said to himself, 'Surely, it is true that this one is fitting for the kingship.'

 ### passuk 7
 <b>Do not look at his appearance.</b> Upon the beauty of his stature.